 - In a number of locations, simple measures are implemented to prevent non-human traffic to websites, making it difficult for web scraping tools to go on collecting data at a fast pace.

 To surmount these difficulties, you need a deeper and more insightful understanding of the way web scraping works and also the attitude of website owners towards web scraping efforts.
 Most major issues can be subverted or quietly avoided if you maintain good working practice during your web scraping efforts and understand the mentality of the people whose sites you are scraping.

 With automated scraping, you might face a number of common problems.
 The behavior of web scraping programs or spiders presents a certain picture to the target website.
 It then uses this behavior to distinguish between human users and web scraping spiders.
 Depending on that information, a website may or may not employ particular web scraping traps to stop your efforts.
 Some of the commonly employed traps are –

 Crawling Pattern Checks – Some websites detect scraping activities by analyzing crawling patterns.
 Web scraping robots follow a distinct crawling pattern which incorporates repetitive tasks like visiting links and copying content.
 By carefully analyzing these patterns, websites can determine that they are being caused by a web scraping robot and not a human user, and can take preventive measures.

 Honeypots – Some websites have honeypots in their webpages to detect and block web scraping activities.
 These can be in the form of links that are not visible to human users, being disguised in a certain way.
-Since your web crawler program does not operate the way a human user does, it can try and scrape information from that link.
+Since your web crawler program does not operate the way a human user does, it can try and crawl information from that link.
 As a result, the website can detect the scraping effort and block the source IP addresses.